gregorybchris/personal-website/backend/src/chris_package/README.md

 cgme app
 ```

-Then open `localhost:8000` to check that you can access the API
+Then open `localhost:8000` in a browser to check that you can access the API

 ## API Documentation

 The [documentation for the website REST API](https://documenter.getpostman.com/view/4051098/TVYM4Fzz) is hosted by Postman

+## Frontend

+Details for running the frontend locally can be found in the [GitHub repo for the project](https://github.com/gregorybchris/personal-website)